Protect Your State

 are unconstitutional.

 The U.S. Copyright Act stems directly from the U.S. Constitution and grants authors and creators of all kinds the exclusive rights to their creative expression, including, especially, the right to make it available to the public through a variety of licensing terms and business models.
-SB 148 and HB 5312 undermine this construct and violate the U.S. Copyright Act and Constitution.
+These bills undermine this construct and violate the U.S. Copyright Act and Constitution.

 Without these copyright protections, the enormous contributions that American authors and creators make to global culture, education, innovation, and a free and open democracy, would be threatened.

-Connecticut legislators: Protect our creative economy and say “NO” to SB 148 and HB 5312.
+Connecticut legislators: Protect our creative economy and say “NO.”

 Our Case